The UVic Submarine Racing Club

 Sophie Sacilotto Busines Director & Treasurer

 This is Sophie!
-She is a second-year history major.
-In addition to enjoying the outdoors, she is the clubs business lead.
+She is a third-year history major.
+In addition to enjoying the outdoors, she is the club's business lead.
 As the business lead she overseas all non- engineering aspects of the club like sponsorship and financing.
-Through years of volunteering for the British Columbia Youth Parliament, she has gained valuable knowledge that has helped her grow the clubs business section.
+Through years of volunteering for the British Columbia Youth Parliament, she has gained valuable knowledge that has helped her grow the club's business section.
 This year Sophie is hoping to be able to fully fund the team's innovative projects to make sure they do the best they can at the next competition!

 The dive team consists of 4 divers, Garrett Reid, Spencer Funk, Ben Markwick, Tobin Huffman and a pilot, Jayrd Middleton.
 Each diver must have their open water diving certification as well as 10 additional dives after their certification to participate in the eISR competition.
 As a goal, the team aims for the divers to have at least 5 additional dives to participate in the ISR competition and to feel confident in the water around the submarine.